jajuk-team/jajuk-team.github.io/integration_procedures.md

 ## Prepare the next version after a release
 These actions should be done before or just after a major release to create a new major version environment.

-- Create a maintenance branch
+- Create a support branch
 - Update ``Const.TEST_VERSION`` and ``Const.JAJUK_CODENAME`` constants